getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/python.md

 // TODO

-In cases where you want to attach Spans to an already ongoing Transaction you can use `Sentry.getCurrentHub().getScope().getTransaction()`.
-This function will return a `Transaction` in case there is a running Transaction otherwise it returns `undefined`.
-If you are using our Express integration by default we attach the Transaction to the Scope.
-So you could do something like this:
+In cases where you want to attach Spans to an already ongoing Transaction you can use `Hub.current.scope.transaction`.
+This function will return a `Transaction` in case there is a running Transaction otherwise it returns `null`.

 ```python
 from sentry_sdk import Hub